 - Curriculum vitae

 - Citizenship/visa status.
-You must be a U.S. citizen or permanent resident, or eligible for a J-1 visa.
+The applicant must be a U.S. citizen or permanent resident, or eligible for a J-1 visa.

 - Medical school dean’s report (download as Word doc).
-Submit this form to your dean to complete.
+The applicant should submit this form to their dean to complete.
 They may use this form or (preferably) may substitute a “dean’s letter” instead.
 The completed letter/form must be sent to us directly by the dean’s office and not sent via the applicant.
 Please ask that a transcript also be included.

 - Training program director’s report (download as Word doc).
-Submit this form to the training director of your internship or residency program to complete and return to us directly.
+The applicant should submit this form to the training director of their internship or residency program to complete and return to us directly.

 - United States Medical Licensing Examination (USMLE) transcript